 The Fund's liabilities are long term in nature and the investment strategy reflects this liability profile by investing in long term return generating assets.
-The Fund's benchmark includes diversification across a number of asset classes in order to reduce the volatility of returns over shorter periods, specifically over the three year valuation period.
+The Fund's customised benchmark includes diversification across a number of asset classes in order to reduce the volatility of returns over shorter periods, specifically over the three year valuation period.
 However, over such short periods it is not always possible to achieve lower volatility.

 Financial risks such as interest rate and inflation risk (or salary risk) are managed through investing in index linked bonds and real assets such as property.
 The longevity profile of the Fund is reviewed at each triennial valuation.
-The Fund does not explicitly hedge longevity risk but reviews its longevity assumption against Fund experience and national trends.
+The Fund does not explicitly hedge longevity risk.
 The Fund's actuary provides annual interim valuations in between the triennial valuation (based on triennial valuation assumptions but updated financial assumptions) to enable the Committee to monitor the change in the funding position over time.